StandingPadAnimations/StandingPadAnimations.github.io/content/about/index.md

 {{< figure src="gallary/me/main.jpg" class="my-photo" caption="Mahid Sheikh" >}}

 Hey there, I'm Mahid Sheikh, a 3D artist and developer from the Dallas-Fort Worth metroplex in Texas.
+I'm also a Pakistani-American (born in the US) and an Ahmadi Muslim [^1]

+[^1]: There is conflict in the Islamic world over the religious identity of us Ahmadi Muslims, see [here](/heretic) for more

-Here's some more info on me (with some bad selfies)
+Here's some more pictures of me:
 {{< gallery >}}
   <img src="gallary/me/20220305_142442.jpg"  class="grid-w50 md:grid-w33 xl:grid-w25" />
   <img src="gallary/me/20221002_200050.jpg"  class="grid-w50 md:grid-w33 xl:grid-w25" />